mvdriel/php-crud-api2/README.md

 ## 64 bit integers in JavaScript

 JavaScript does not support 64 bit integers.
 All numbers are stored as 64 bit floating point values.
 The mantissa of a 64 bit floating point number is only 53 bit and that is why all integer numbers bigger than 53 bit may cause problems in JavaScript.

+## Tests

+You may test the code using the "test.php" file, it will run the tests from the "tests" directory.